KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/docs/ws2-functions/README.md

 ##

 ## Checkpoint <span class="navigate-top"><a href="#top" title="Take me to the top of page"><i class="fa fa-chevron-circle-up" aria-hidden="true"></i></a></span>
-Compare your _script.js_ against the answer key for your work so far.
+Compare your _scripts.js_ against the answer key for your work so far.
 It might look a little different depending on spacing.
 {% include "./checkpoint.html" %}